Carlos A. Madrazo: Political career

-In 1943, he became a federal deputy of the second electoral district of the DF, but as a supporter of Javier Rojo Gómez, who aspired to succeed President Manuel Ávila Camacho, he was targeted by Rojo Gómez's rivals, who implicated him in a scheme to disperse fraudulent Bracero Program cards to would-be migrants.
+In the 1943 mid-terms, he was elected to the Chamber of Deputies for the second electoral district of the DF, but as a supporter of Javier Rojo Gómez, who aspired to succeed President Manuel Ávila Camacho, he was targeted by Rojo Gómez's rivals, who implicated him in a scheme to disperse fraudulent Bracero Program cards to would-be migrants.
 As a result, he was imprisoned.

-In 1952, Madrazo was named Chief of the Legal Departament of the Sugarcane Commission.
+In 1952, Madrazo was named Chief of the Legal Department of the Sugarcane Commission.
 The same year his son Roberto Madrazo, who would later go on to represent the PRI in the 2006 Mexican presidential election, was born.
 In 1954 he wrote Anécdotas de Personajes Famosos ("Anecdotes of Famous People").
 He represented the Tabasco state government in Mexico City, and supported Adolfo López Mateos's successful bid for the presidency, campaigning on his behalf.
-When López Mateos arrived in Tabasco, he proposed the development of the Southeast of Mexico as a possibility for the country's prime source of income.
+When López Mateos arrived in Tabasco, he proposed the development of the Southeast of Mexico as the country's prime source of income.

 On April 20, 1958, Madrazo took the oath of candidacy for the office of Governor of Tabasco, and was elected in 1959.
 His governorship saw public improvements such as 100 kilometers of roadway and the opening of hundreds of schools and hospitals in addition to private developments such as milk rehydration and pasteurization plants and the industrialization of the cacao industry at Cárdenas.

 Following his governorship, President Gustavo Díaz Ordaz appointed Madrazo to the presidency of the PRI, hoping that his energetic but loyal leadership would placate the youthful faction of the party without disrupting the old guard's control of the party.
 But Madrazo took his appointment as a mandate to democratize the party.
 He replaced old and corrupt party officials with dynamic members of the new generation, and tried to institute such reforms as open primaries for local offices, and a "Commission of Honor" to investigate and punish political corruption.
 These proposals lay bare the empty nature of Mexican "democracy" and earned him enemies within the PRI, and in 1965 he was forced to resign his leadership of the party.

 After being relieved of his duties, he returned to his position as the head of the national librarian school.
 He continued to be active in the PRI, beginning "an unprecedented campaign of sniping at the government from the sidelines", whence he "gathered a considerable body of opinion behind him".